thomasvarney723/thomasvarney723.github.io/_posts/2017-12-11-intro-to-programming.markdown

 The previous expression is equivalent to ‘2 / (3 - 5  - (1 + 2) - -10)’.

 Now what about those collections?
 Vectors, one type of collection, are notated with square brackets instead of parens.
-Vectors too can be nested to any depth so long as the delimiters match. <code>[\$ "Hickey" -> [map true]]</code> is a vector of four items.
-Vectors can contain a mix of different types; in this case: a character, string, macro and another vector containing a function and a boolean.
+Vectors too can be nested to any depth so long as the delimiters match. <code>[\$ "Hickey" -> [true map]]</code> is a vector of four items.
+Vectors can contain a mix of different types; in this case: a character, string, macro and another vector containing a boolean and a function.
 Also note that ordering matters.

 <pre><code class="language-klipse">
-(= [\$ "Hickey" -> [map true]]
+(= [\$ "Hickey" -> [true map]]
-   ["Hickey" [map true] \$ ->])
+   ["Hickey" [true map] \$ ->])
 </code></pre>

 Put the elements of the two vectors in the same order and you'll see the computer will treat them as equal.